nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.workitemmigrationcontext.md

   type: Int32
   description: Sets the maximum number of revisions that will be migrated.
 "First + Last N = Max".
 If this was set to 5 and there were 10 revisions you would get the first 1 (creation) and the latest 4 migrated.
   defaultValue: 0
-- parameterName: NodeBasePaths
-  type: String[]
-  description: The root paths of the Ares / Iterations you want migrate.
-See [NodeBasePath Configuration](#nodebasepath-configuration)
-  defaultValue: '["/"]'
 - parameterName: PauseAfterEachWorkItem
   type: Boolean
   description: Pause after each work item is migrated
   defaultValue: false
-- parameterName: PrefixProjectToNodes
-  type: Boolean
-  description: Prefix your iterations and areas with the project name.
-If you have enabled this in `NodeStructuresMigrationConfig` you must do it here too.
-  defaultValue: false
 - parameterName: ReplayRevisions
   type: Boolean
   description: You can choose to migrate the tip only (a single write) or all of the revisions (many writes).
 If you are setting this to `false` to migrate only the tip then you should set `BuildFieldTable` to `true`.
   defaultValue: true
-- parameterName: ShouldCreateMissingRevisionPaths
-  type: Boolean
-  description: When set to True the susyem will try to create any missing missing area or iteration paths from the revisions.
-  defaultValue: missng XML code comments
 - parameterName: SkipRevisionWithInvalidAreaPath
   type: Boolean
   description: When set to true, this setting will skip a revision if the source area has not been migrated, has been deleted or is somehow invalid, etc.